doahuang/Taiko/README.md

 ## Background and Overview

 Taiko is a rhythm game featured a Japanese Taiko drum.

 The player hits a drum in a stream of notes following a piece of music.

 ## MVP Features

 In Taiko, player is able to:

-- Read the how-to-play

 - Choose two difficulty levels